CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.4 Samba.md

 Because external programs provide attack gates for attackers, * Samba * should only call audited and trusted external programs.

-#### APP.3.4.A11 Secure use of communication protocols when using a Samba serverFor a reliable network, only really needed protocols SHOULD be used on the Windows clients.
+#### APP.3.4.A11 Secure use of communication protocols when using a Samba server
+For a reliable network, only really needed protocols SHOULD be used on the Windows clients.
 If * Netware * systems need access to the * Samba * server, SHOULD consider that * Internetwork Packet Exchange * (IPX) is required.
 If IPv6 is used, special features should be considered.

 #### APP.3.4.A12 Training the administrators of a Samba server